senzing-garage/resolver/README.md

 # resolver

+## Synopsis

+Performs resolution on a single set of input records.
+There is no persistence of input records.

 ## Overview

 The [resolver.py](resolver.py) python script receives records, sends the records to Senzing, then queries Senzing for the resolved entities.